Mentorship Program

 SCARP's Mentoring Program offers our Masters of Community and Regional Planning students an excellent opportunity for students to gain valuable insights into the planning profession and to connect with industry professionals.

-A Program for first-year and second-year Master's students
+A Program for first-year Master's students

 Participate in the UBC School of Community and Regional Planning (SCARP) Mentoring Program and explore the unique opportunity to network with industry professionals and gain valuable skills - such as interviewing and professional communication skills - while expanding your knowledge about planning professions.